KPKrol85/kp_code-portfolio/README.md

 - Clean, readable, and maintainable code
 - No code generators or shortcuts
 - Focus on real-world use cases
-- App-like UI for SaaS projects
+- App-like UI and architecture for SaaS-style web applications
 - Strong emphasis on structure, consistency, and long-term scalability

 This repository reflects **professional discipline**, not tutorial experiments.

+---

+## 🧩 SaaS Focus

+Selected projects in this portfolio are designed as **SaaS-style web applications**, not traditional marketing websites.

+These projects include:
+- dashboard-style layouts
+- client-side routing and state management
+- modular UI components
+- authentication and session concepts (where applicable)
+- scalability-oriented frontend architecture

+SaaS projects are treated as **application-level products**, reflecting real-world B2B and platform use cases.

 ---